jkurthoconnor/language-specific-problems/crs120/lesson4/exer_easy2.md

 Solution: Ruby looks for a method by following the method lookup path.
 This path begins with the class of the calling object, and then looks to any of the class' mixed in modules in reverse order of inclusion.
 From there, the path runs to the calling object's superclass.
 If the method is still not found, the path runs to the superclass' mixins, again in reverse order of inclusion.

-Given the code above, the path for an object of the Orange class is: Orange, Taste.
+Given the code above, the path for an object of the Orange class is: Orange, Taste, Object, Kernel, BasicObject.
-Given the code above, the path for an object of the HotSauce class is: HotSauce, Taste.
+Given the code above, the path for an object of the HotSauce class is: HotSauce, Taste, Object, Kernel, BasicObject.

 Calling `Class#ancestors` on an object will reveal the full path.